 Concrete Slump Test To reduce the influence of Slumping variation in surface friction, the interior of the mold and its base must be moistened at the beginning of each test, and, before lifting the mold, the area immediately around the base of The cone must be cleaned of concrete that may have Slumped accidentally.

 Types of Concrete Slump

-Slumped concrete takes various forms and, according to the profile of Slump concrete, the Slump is termed as;
+Slumped concrete takes various forms, representing different types of slump, and, according to the profile of Slump concrete, the Slump is termed as;

 - True Slump